nFront Password Filter

 nFront Security's web site claims that their product is superior to an unnamed competitor with a "password policy server".
 As this document shows, Password Policy Enforcer is equal to, and often better than nFront Password Filter.
 Even if nFront Security addresses all the problems identified in this document, their product will still not match PPE.
 ANIXIS identified other problems and shortcomings after only a few hours of testing.
 This document was created to show that nFront Security's claimed benefits are misleading, not to list every deficiency in their product.
 If you are not convinced, then we encourage you to evaluate both products and experience the difference yourself.

 Password Policy Enforcer was the first configurable password filter for Windows.
-Originally released in 1998, PPE has been continually improved for fourteen years.
+Originally released in 1998, PPE has been continually improved for sixteen years.
 ANIXIS has helped more than 2,000 customers with over 3,000,000 user accounts to enforce their password policy.
 If you are looking for the most widely deployed, reliable and flexible third-party password filter for Windows, then look no further.
 Download Password Policy Enforcer today.

 ANIXIS, Password Policy Enforcer, Password Policy Server, and Password Policy Client are trademarks of ANIXIS.
 Microsoft, Microsoft Management Console, Windows, Windows XP, and Windows Server 2003 are trademarks of Microsoft Corporation. nFront Password Filter and Passfilt Pro are trademarks of Altus Network Solutions, Inc. Portions of this page are copyright 2007 nFront Security, Inc.